thirdtank/brut/doc-src/keyword-injection.md

 * `:request` - The Rack request
 * `:response` - The Rack response
 * `env:` - The Rack env.

+### HTTP Headers

+Since any header can be sent with a request, Brut allows you to access them, including non-standard ones.
+Rack (which is based on CGI), provides access to all HTTP headers in the `env` by taking the header name, replacing dashes ("-") with underscores ("\_"), and prepending `http_` to the name, then uppercasing it.
+Thus, "User-Agent" becomes `HTTP_USER_AGENT`.

+Because Ruby parameters and variables must start with a lower-case letter, Brut uses the lowercased version of the Rack/CGI variable.
+Thus, to receive the "User-Agent", you would declare the keyword parameter `http_user_agent`.

+Further, because headers come from the client and may not be under your control, the value that is actually injected depends on a few
+things:

+* If your keyword arg is required, i.e. there is no default value:
+  - If the header was not provided, `nil` is injected.
+  - If the header *was* provided, it's value is injected, even if it's the empty string.
+* If your keyword arg is optional, i.e.  it has a default value
+  - If the header was not provided, no value is injected, and your code will receive the default value.
+  - If the header *was* provided, it's value is injected, even if it's the empty string.

+### Ordering and Disambiguation

+You are discouraged from using builtin keys for your own data or request parameters.
+For example, you should not have a query string parameter named `env` as this conflicts with the builtin `env` that Brut will inject.

+Since you can inject your own data (see below), you are free to corrupt the request context.
+Please don't do this.
+Brut may actively prevent this in the future.

 You can also use the request context to put your own data that can be injected.